mwadood22/Map-Coloring-Csp/README.md

 ## Project Structure

 - `main.py`: Core implementation of the backtracking algorithm for solving the CSP.
-- `util.py`: Contains utility functions for handling constraints and displaying the board.
+- `util.py`: Contains utility functions for handling constraints.

 ## Prerequisites